thereallda/enONE-paper/README.md

 # enONE-paper

-Codes for "**enONE: Epitranscriptional NAD-capped RNA analysis by spike-in-based Omic-level Normalization and Evaluation**" manuscript.
+Codes for "**Epitranscriptome analysis of NAD-capped RNA by spike-in-based normalization and prediction of chronological age**" manuscript.

 - "Analysis" folder contains codes for data analysis in our manuscript;
 - "Data" folder contains associated data for analysis in our manuscript.